Zondax/filecoin-signing-tools/docs/native/api.md

 ## transaction_sign

 Sign a transaction and return a signed message (message + signature).
+Now support `Secp256k1` signing (RSV format) and `BLS` signing.
+The type of signature chosen will be dictated by the protocol of the `from` field of the transaction.

+e.g :

+* "t**1**b4zd6ryj5dsnwda5jtjxj6ptkia5e35s52ox7ka" is a [protocol 1 address](https://filecoin-project.github.io/specs/#protocol-1-libsecpk1-elliptic-curve-public-keys) therefore `transaction_sign_raw` will attempt to the sign the transaction using `Secp256k1`.

+* "t**3**vxrizeiel2e2bxg3jhk62dlcutyc26fjnw6ua2sptu32dtjpwxbjawg666nqdngrkvvn45h7yb4qiya6ls7q" is a [protocol 3 address](https://filecoin-project.github.io/specs/#protocol-3-bls).
+Here we will use `BLS` signing scheme.

 ```rust
 pub struct SignedMessageAPI {